zhan994/ortho_mapper/README.md

 # ortho_mapper

-**A repo. which used to easily check the quality of SfM through generating orthoimage.**
+**A simple and easy-to-use package for checking the quality of SfM through generating orthoimage.**

+**This framework leverages COLMAP-based results to generate orthoimage quickly.**

 ## 3rdparty
 - Eigen3